ezoehunt/alopex-protos/tabzero/README.md

 # TabZero Navigation Model

 TabZero is a hub-and-spoke navigation model in which the Homescreen is the hub.
-[See this visualization][1].

 ## What this prototype is (and is not)